 A large palette of bright colors.

-The definition of neon color with a color palette of named neon colors.
+An overview of neon color with a color palette.

 The definition of color saturation with examples.